Table of Contents

 There is an abundance of ways to track the project’s timeline:

-Research shows 82% of professionals do not use any time management systems and rely on lists or other DIY solutions.
-The same research says 25% of professionals use the “Do whatever is the most urgent right now” system that can be extremely counterproductive when it comes to meeting project deadlines and retaining quality.
+The key is to organize your deadline management software in an ecosystem.
+Research shows that 82% of professionals do not use any time management systems and rely on lists or other DIY solutions.
+The same research says 25% of professionals use the “Do whatever is the most urgent right now” system, which can be extremely counterproductive when you need to manage deadlines and retain quality.

 • Specific — the project’s goals are more likely to be met in accordance with the deadline if they are specified and outlined.